vjosset/ktdash/docs/api.md

 ### Parameters

+- `fa` - FactionID of the faction to return.
+Returns all Factions if not set.
 - `edition` - Filter to return only KillTeams that match the edition.
 Returns both editions if not set.
 Returns Factions with empty KillTeams if they don't have any KillTeams for the requested edition.
   - Values: `kt21` or `kt24`
 - `loadkts` - Set to `1` to include KillTeams for each Faction.
-Defaults to `0`.
-- `loadops` - Set to `1` to include Operatives in each KillTeam.
-Defaults to `0`.
-- `fa` - FactionID of the faction to return.
-Returns all Factions if not set.
+If no factionid is specified, defaults to `0`.
+If pulling a specific faction, defaults to `1`.

 ### Examples

-`GET /api/faction.php?fa=IMP&loadkts=1&edition=kt24`
+- `GET /api/faction.php?fa=IMP&edition=kt24`

-Returns all KT2024 KillTeams for the "Imperium" faction
+  - Returns all KT2024 KillTeams for the "Imperium" faction, including all operatives in each killteam
+- `GET /api/faction.php`
+  - Returns all factions (without killteams)
+- `GET /api/faction.php?loadkts=1`
+  - Returns all factions with killteams
+- `GET /api/faction.php?loadkts=1&edition=kt24`
+  - Returns all factions with their kt24 killteams

 # KillTeam